Scale customer experience without losing the human touch.

 and many more.

-“I happen to be a huge fan of Front’s canned responses feature so whenever possible I started creating canned responses for the most frequent questions we were seeing.
+“I happen to be a huge fan of Front’s message templates feature so whenever possible I started creating message templates for the most frequent questions we were seeing.
 Things like: ‘I’m happy to help here, you’ll find the 940 and 941 reports pulled from Gusto attached’, or information regarding the pros and cons of having multiple loan applications, etc.”

-In some cases they use canned responses as templates that need to be personalized or filled out before being sent.
+In some cases they use message templates that need to be personalized or filled out before being sent.
 “For example, I mentioned one of the common questions was asking for payroll information,” Jules noted.

-“The canned responses we have built sometimes have text that are a different font color, we also sometimes use a bracketing system [AM] to indicate that is instruction to the Account Manager.
-We are able to include instructions on how to find information to complete the email directly in the canned response.”
+“The message templates we have built sometimes have text that are a different font color, we also sometimes use a bracketing system [AM] to indicate that is instruction to the Account Manager.
+We are able to include instructions on how to find information to complete the email directly in the message template.”
 This reduces time spent in replying because the instruction needed to research is available directly in the response.

 3. Routing emails to the correct person